mali0039/swe-ms3/README.md

 ## Technical Issues Encountered

-1. I encountered an issue where each movie could only have a single comment under it.
-The error mentioned that I defined the movie_ids attribute of the comments to be unique, which caused the issue.
-To resolve it, I dropped the comments table and modified the movie_ids column so it was no longer unique.
-This fixed my issue.
+1. I ran into an issue where I would update a comment but it would not update the state.
+This was caused by forgetting to set the state whenever the comment would change (within the onChange function of the input).

-2. I encountered an issue where I wasn't sure how to retrieve the movie id that would be stored with the comment.
-I searched up route variables in flask and figured out that I could append the movie id to the route and retreive it in the function as a parameter.
-This allowed me to store the movie id with the comment.
+2. I encountered an issue where I wasn't sure how to retrieve the comments from the database.
+I figured out that I could create a get route and call the route using fetch in my react component.

+3. I encountered an issue where I was not able to dynamically delete a comment or rating from the database.
+I solved it by passing in the comments ID and searching for it within the database and then deleting it.

+## Hardest part / MVL

+The hardest part of the project was setting up the state correctly in my React.
+I am new to React and wasn’t sure how props/state worked.
+The most valuable learning experience was being able to create a backend and connect it to a React front end.